mkxml/vscode-filesize/README.md

 ## Settings

-This package has two user configurable settings:
+This package has the following user-configurable settings:

 - `useDecimal`: set to `true` if you want your size data to be displayed according to the [SI unit system](https://en.wikipedia.org/wiki/International_System_of_Units) or leave it at `false` to use [IEC's](https://en.wikipedia.org/wiki/Binary_prefix) format (default).
 - `use24HourFormat`: set to `true` to use the 24-hour clock, set to `false` to use the 12-hour clock.
 Default is `true`.